-The headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 2.
+The headteacher, the Chair of Governors or the delegated investigator will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 2.

 If the complaint is about the head teacher, or a member of the governing body (including the Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 2.